Back Arrow Icon

 Secondary Research

-Interestingly, on-campus residents make up less than half of the first-year student population.
+Interestingly, on-campus residents make up less than half of the first-year student population — a surprising insight that suggests students may be less inclined to choose dormitory living.

-We identified three key emotional low points during the process.
+We identified 3 key emotional low points during the process

 1. Roommate Conflicts: Users experience frustration when the preferences they select in their roommate matching questionnaire do not align with the characteristics of their assigned roommates.